Colleen Massengale, Center Manager

 From the University of California at Riverside, Colleen obtained a BA in Sociology with a concentration in intercultural and interpersonal relations as well as a BA in Critical Dance Studies focusing on choreographic research and pedagogy together with cultural and ethnographic, historical and theoretical studies.
 And from the Mt.
 San Jacinto College, an AA in Humanities.
 Colleen has been a freelance dancer, choreographer, production management assistant and production technologist since 1997 throughout Southern California venues and is currently interested in devising original performing arts pieces expanding public engagement with science-and-justice themes.

-Colleen aims to approach each interaction and opportunity for learning, understanding and enjoyment.
+Colleen aims to approach each interaction and opportunity to learn, understand and enjoy.

 Graduate Student Researchers